sujith-manavalan/oligo_kmer/README.md

 # oligo_kmer tool

-The rapid detection of pathogenic microbes is crucial for biosurveillance, disease diagnostics, and epidemiological studies.
-Oligonucleotide-based hybridization methods provide cost-effective and highly specific detection even at the strain level.

-The oligo_kmer tool is designed to build a database of unique oligonucleotides for pathogens, which can be used for designing hybridization chips for the rapid identification of pathogens.
+Rapid detection of pathogenic microbes is crucial for biosurveillance, disease diagnostics, and epidemiological studies.
+Oligonucleotide-based hybridization methods provide cost-effective and highly specific detection of pathogens even at the strain level.
+The Oligo_kmer tool addresses the limitations of existing oligonucleotide design methods, providing a user-friendly GUI interface for retrieving DNA probes, efficient memory usage, and customization options for DNA probe design.
+Moreover, the tool utilizes an SQL database for storing the unique oligonucleotides which could help in better data management and data sharing.
+The features implemented in the tool help in designing high-quality DNA probes for hybridization techniques, thereby enabling faster disease diagnostics in the clinics and better biosurveillance strategies.

 ## Features